Single-crossing dominance: A preference lattice: Introduction

 \section{Introduction}

-Comparisons of preferences are ubiquitous in economics: examples include `more risk-averse/ambiguity-averse than' (in decision theory), \footnote{\textcite{Yaari1969,Epstein1999,GhirardatoMarinacci2002}.} `takes larger actions than' (in monotone comparative statics), \footnote{\textcite{Topkis1978,MilgromShannon1994,LicalziVeinott1992}.} `more delay-averse/impatient than' (in dynamic problems), \footnote{\textcite{Horowitz1992,BenoitOk2007}.} and `more self-controlled than' (in models of temptation). \footnote{\textcite{GulPesendorfer2001,DekelLipman2012}.} All of these preference comparisons, and most others besides, are special cases of \emph{single-crossing dominance,} a general unified way of comparing preferences.
+Comparisons of preferences are ubiquitous in economics: examples include `more risk-averse/uncertainty-averse than' (in decision theory), \footnote{\textcite{Yaari1969,Epstein1999,GhirardatoMarinacci2002}.} `takes larger actions than' (in monotone comparative statics), \footnote{\textcite{Topkis1978,MilgromShannon1994,QuahStrulovici2009}.} `more aligned than' (in agency and social-choice contexts), \footnote{\textcite{Kemeny1959,Grandmont1978,PuppeSlinko2019,CurelloSinander2023,CurelloSinander2024,KartikKleiner2024}.} `more impatient than' (in dynamic problems), \footnote{\textcite{Horowitz1992,BenoitOk2007}.} and `more self-controlled than' (in models of temptation). \footnote{\textcite{GulPesendorfer2001,DekelLipman2012}.} All of these preference comparisons, and many others besides, are special cases of \emph{single-crossing dominance,} a general unified way of comparing preferences.

 In this paper, we investigate the lattice structure of single-crossing dominance.
-In particular, in §\ref{sec:theory}, we characterise the minimum upper bounds of arbitrary sets of preferences, and give necessary and sufficient conditions for their existence and uniqueness.
+Our results characterise the minimum upper bounds of arbitrary sets of preferences, and furnish necessary and sufficient conditions for their existence and uniqueness.

-We use our theorems to derive new results in a variety of economic settings that feature some of the aforementioned preference comparisons.
-In §\ref{sec:compstat}, we develop a theory of monotone comparative statics for the consensus of a group of agents as well as a theory of misspecification-robust comparative statics.
-In §\ref{sec:maxmin}, we characterise a general class of maxmin preferences over acts as precisely minimum upper bounds with respect to `more ambiguity-averse than'.
-In §\ref{sec:soc}, we characterise when acceptable aggregation of individual preferences is possible in the presence of normative constraints.
+We use these theorems to derive new insights in two economic settings that feature some of the aforementioned preference comparisons.
+First, we derive comparative-statics theorems for collective choice and for problems in which the analyst has only partial knowledge of a decision-maker's preference.
+Second, we characterise a general class of maxmin preferences over Savage acts as minimum upper bounds with respect to `more uncertainty-averse than'.